top of page

 Collaboration and Cooperation

-Respect the diversity of opinions as expressed or acted upon by the Veterans Action Council, committees, and membership, and formally register dissent as appropriate during our General Membership meeting.
+Respect the diversity of opinions within the Veterans Action Council, its committees, and membership.
+When needed, voice dissent respectfully during General Membership meetings.

-Promote collaboration, cooperation, and partnership among VAC members.
+Foster a culture of collaboration, cooperation, and partnership among all VAC members.

 The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020